tchepulis05/FremduinoUNO/README.md

+**This is A Prerelease Version of the Fremduino.
+There are Likely a Large Amount of Bugs/Faults in This Design.
+Please Use Our Current Realese (v0.2.0).**

 The Fremduino UNO is a custom microcontroller board modeled after the Arduino UNO.
 Note: this board does not follow the same form factor as the genuine Arduino board, so it will not be compatible with most shields.

 Features: